xpack/xmake-js/README.md

 ## Purpose

 The main purpose of the `xmake` tool is to build xPacks.
+The approach is similar to `cmake`, just that instead of using a proprietary scripting language (with a syntax not at all easy to parse), it uses a JSON file, which can be easily parsed by any 3rd party tools.

-It can be seen as a combination of cMake+make.
-The initial version will actually generate the make files, and call make.
+Functionally, `xmake` can be seen as a combination of `cMake+make`.
+The initial version will actually generate the `make` files, and call `make`.
+Future versions will also import/export Eclipse CDT configurations.

 ## Prerequisites